Skip to main content

 Works with Alexa and Google Assistant

-The Govee RGBIC Outdoor String Lights earn an 8.4/10 consensus score — Tom's Guide called them "the best budget smart string lights we've tested" and CNET flagged the RGBIC per-bulb color as "a feature you normally pay twice as much to get."
-RGBIC (Red, Green, Blue, Independent Color) means every globe can display a different color simultaneously, which lets you run sunset gradients, holiday color sequences, or party palettes that static string lights cannot replicate.
+The Govee RGBIC Outdoor String Lights (current 48 ft H7015) earn an 8.4/10 consensus score — Tom's Guide called them "the best budget smart string lights we've tested" and CNET flagged the RGBIC per-bulb color as "a feature you normally pay twice as much to get."
+RGBIC (Red, Green, Blue, Independent Color) means every bulb can display a different color simultaneously, which lets you run sunset gradients, holiday color sequences, or party palettes that static string lights cannot replicate.
+For 2026, Govee consolidated this line around the 48 ft H7015 and a 96 ft two-rope H7021, retiring the older 30 ft globe set — so you now get more coverage per set than the previous generation.

 The IP65 rating puts these on par with products that cost $80–$100 more.
-At 400 lumens across 30 feet, the light level is solidly ambient — your patio feels lit and inviting without the clinical brightness of floodlights.
-The Govee Home app is among the more capable in the string light category: 57 preset scenes, music sync via phone microphone, and reliable sunrise/sunset scheduling.
+The widely spaced 15 bulbs across 48 feet produce solidly ambient light — your patio feels lit and inviting without the clinical brightness of floodlights.
+The Govee Home app is among the more capable in the string light category: 47 preset scene modes, music sync via phone microphone, and reliable sunrise/sunset scheduling.
 For buyers who also use smart outdoor plugs, the Govee lights work within existing Alexa and Google Home routines without any additional setup.

 What We Love

-• RGBIC per-bulb color at $55 — normally a $100+ feature, the Govee delivers it for half the price
+• RGBIC per-bulb color near $60 — normally a $100+ feature, the Govee delivers it for roughly half the price

 • IP65 rating — dust-tight and jet-water protected for year-round outdoor use including rain and snow

-• 57+ app scenes — sunset gradients, holiday palettes, music-reactive modes all available out of the box
+• 47 app scene modes — sunset gradients, holiday palettes, music-reactive modes all available out of the box

 • Shatterproof globe bulbs — survive the inevitable wind-knock and branch-brush that glass bulbs can't